K - Type of keysV - Type of values@InterfaceStability.Unstable

 Long sumForKey = localStore.get(key); // key must be local (application state is shared over all running Kafka Streams instances)

-For non-local keys, a custom RPC mechanism must be implemented using KafkaStreams.allMetadata()
+For non-local keys, a custom RPC mechanism must be implemented using KafkaStreams.allMetadata() to

 query the value of the key on a parallel running instance of your Kafka Streams application.<W extends Window> KTable<Windowed<K>,V> reduce(Reducer<V> reducer, Windows<W> windows, String storeName)

-key or value are ignored.
+null key or value are ignored.

 Combining implies that the type of the aggregate result is the same as the type of the input value

-(c.f. aggregate(Initializer, Aggregator, Windows, Serde, String)
+(c.f. aggregate(Initializer, Aggregator, Windows, Serde, String)).

-define either hopping time windows that can be overlapping or tumbling (c.f.
+The specified windows define either hopping time windows that can be overlapping or tumbling (c.f.

-) or they define landmark windows (c.f.
-UnlimitedWindows
+TimeWindows) or they define landmark windows (c.f.
+UnlimitedWindows).

-The result is written into a local windowed KeyValueStore
+The result is written into a local windowed KeyValueStore (which is basically an ever-updating

-materialized view) that can be queried using the provided storeName
+materialized view) that can be queried using the provided storeName.

 Windows are retained until their retention time expires (c.f.
-Windows.until(long)
+Windows.until(long)).

-Furthermore, updates to the store are sent downstream into a windowed KTable
+Furthermore, updates to the store are sent downstream into a windowed KTable changelog stream, where

-key is a combined key of the original record key and a window ID.
+"windowed" implies that the KTable key is a combined key of the original record key and a window ID.

-is applied for each input record and computes a new aggregate using the current
+The specified Reducer is applied for each input record and computes a new aggregate using the current

 aggregate and the record's value.

-is not applied and the new aggregate will be the record's
+If there is no current aggregate the Reducer is not applied and the new aggregate will be the record's

 value as-is.

-can be used to compute aggregate functions like sum, min, or max.
+Thus, reduce(Reducer, Windows, String) can be used to compute aggregate functions like sum, min, or max.

 Not all updates might get sent downstream, as an internal cache is used to deduplicate consecutive updates to